TinosNitso/AutoCove-Plugin/README.md

 Vanity hashes & addresses are generated using the [VanityTXID-Plugin](https://github.com/TinosNitso/VanityTXID-Plugin).

 v1.0.6 notes:
 - **asm** stripping (instant via combo-box).
 It works with PUSHDATA OpCodes, and highlighting.
-OpCodes 10-16 must have a leading 'OP_'.
+OpCodes 10-16 are given a leading 'OP_'.
 It's some tricky code! e.g. [Here](https://github.com/mr-zwets/RefreshContract/blob/main/refresh.json) is the RefreshTimer.cash CashScript bytecode.
-- **OpCount** next to ByteCount. e.g. Mecenas uses 228 ops, but only <201 ever execute.
+- **OpCount** next to ByteCount. e.g. [Mecenas](https://www.blockchain.com/bch/tx/4b84bd37e0660203da70796e9dd76f58f37d843917694c59ede7758ded5bb05f) has 228 ops, but only <201 ever execute.
 - New v1.0.6 covenant supports both P2PKH & **P2SH** (3 or 4 data pushes ≤75B, ≤252B sigscript) returns.
 This enables VanityTXID address compatibility, so that sending TXID may be vanitized (but a miner malleating a data-push past 75B is a vulnerability).
 - *0x* & *0X* hex input now accepted, but only for decoder, raw TX & TXID.
 - Decoding whole txns now includes the whole **scriptSig** of each input with data-pushes as comments (1/line).
 Sort of like Blockchain.com.
 Unfortunately the SLP Ed. causes a bug when OP_0 is a data-push (as is common with multisig Scripts), but next update should fix it.